Polesden Lacey: Estate

 There are a number of walks around the Polesden Lacey estate, especially in the valley that the main house overlooks.
 The estate includes a Youth Hostel, called Tanners Hatch.
 Polesden Lacey also has open-air performing facilities, which are used during the summer to host various musical and theatrical events.
 In 2009 there was the Polesden Lacey Festival.
 In 2016 a campsite was opened on the estate.

 In popular culture

-Polesden Lacey has been used as a filming location including; Close My Eyes, and Antiques Roadshow.
+Polesden Lacey has been used as a filming location, including for the 1991 drama film Close My Eyes and the BBC television series Antiques Roadshow.